georghaehn/georghaehn/README.md

 - 👋 Hi, I’m @georghaehn
-- 👀 I’m interested in  statistical analyses for ecosystem functioning
+- 👀 I’m interested in  statistical analyses for ecosystem functioning and niche competition
-- 🌱 I’m currently learning R, Shiny
 - 📫 How to reach me: georg.haehn@idiv.de

 <!---